pachyderm/rfcs/text/0000-kubeflow.md

 us to both make it natural and simple for external pipelines to read their input commits, and unnatural and difficult to read from other commits.

-In additional, we'll also need a way to trigger external pipelines when new input commits arrive, but as detailed below, we don't foresee much complexity here.
+In addition, we'll also need a way to trigger external pipelines when new input commits arrive, but as detailed below, we don't foresee much complexity here.